EmirVildanov/Belka/README.md

 ### TODO:

+- [ ] Change app name so we won't have problems from BlaBlaCar's side
 - [ ] Update .sh so it creates accounts database on machine
 - [ ] data/mongodb dir must be created in the root folder: `sudo chmod -R go+w /data/mongodb`
 - [ ] [look at course on kubernetes](https://www.edx.org/course/introduction-to-kubernetes)